 - Copies of your passport biographical and U.S. visa pages

 - Print out of your most recent I-94 Entry Record

 - Copies of any other immigration documents you have (including I-797, Approval Notices, prior EAD cards etc)

 Our office cannot make copies of your documents.
 However, you can use the Engineering Design center, Duke’s in the Business School or the copying machines in the library (which accept Flex).

-Contact our office our your prior school and try to collect a copy of that missing I-20.
+Contact our office or the ISS team at your prior school and try to collect a copy of the missing I-20.

 Yes, this should be listed on your I-765 in question #11 and you should include a copy of the card in your application.

 Where to mail your application depends on the address you list on your Form I-765 and which method of mailing you prefer.
 If your I-765 lists a home address in California and you’re using a courier service (like FedEx or UPS) you mail your application to: